-Physical Education/Physical Activity
+Commitment to Physical Activity/Physical Education

-- Provide 150 minutes per week of activity-based instruction for all students in grades K-8 (in accordance with Section 37-13-134, Mississippi Code of 1972, ann., reference -2014 Mississippi Public Schools Accountability Standards 27.1. - Provide Physical Education/Activity in accordance with the Physical Education Rules and Regulations as approved by the State Board of Education in compliance with the Mississippi Healthy Students Act (State Board of Education Policy 4012). - Offer a planned sequential program of physical education instruction incorporating individual and group activities, which are student centered and taught in a positive environment. - Instruction must be based on 2013-2014 Mississippi Physical Education Frameworks.
+- Provide 150 minutes per week of activity-based instruction for all students in grades K-8 (in accordance with Section 37-13-134, Mississippi Code of 1972, ann., reference -2012 Mississippi Public Schools Accountability Standards 32, Appendix B and 33). - Provide Physical Education/Activity in accordance with the Physical Education Rules and Regulations as approved by the State Board of Education in compliance with the Mississippi Healthy Students Act (State Board of Education Policy 4012). - Require fitness testing for all 5th grade students. - Require fitness testing for high school students; during the year they acquire the 1⁄2 Carnegie unit in physical education as required for graduation by the Mississippi Healthy Students Act (State Board of Education Policy 4012). - Offer a planned sequential program of physical education instruction incorporating individual and group activities, which are student centered and taught in a positive environment. - Instruction must be based on 2013-2014 Mississippi Physical Education Frameworks. - Implement the requirements of the Mississippi Healthy Students Act of 2007 (Senate Bill 2369). - Graduation requirements for 9th through 12th grade students shall include 1⁄2 Carnegie unit in physical education. - Establish or enhance physical activity opportunities (like walking clubs or fitness challenges) for staff and/or parents. - Create opportunities for students to voluntarily participate in before- and after-school physical activity programs like intramurals, clubs, and at the secondary level, interscholastic athletics.